 Using silver rectangle would alter the top part which was used for the bird's body.
 With straightforward implementation, we would end up with stretched version of the structure from yesterday (see previous image).
 It has some unpleasant properties:

 Well, I suppose it's time to break away from what my friend Ivan called "bottom up" design, and instead use "top down".
 Which simply means, instead of staring at crease pattern and think hard to fill in the structure with the predefined common molecules, just try to design on actual paper with intuition.
-With that in mind, the top part is transformed into this half frog base thing and no longer resembles half pig-base.
+With that in mind, the top part is transformed into this half frog base thing.
+Any resemblance to the half pig-base is gone.

 This structure eliminates the unpleasant properties, but there is still problem that it can't produce legs.
 Sure, there are many flaps to use, but none of them reached far down enough to qualify as legs.
 Should I add more paper with border or strip graft?
 Well...
 I don't really want to because when the whole bird body's part is unfolded, we can see that there are plenty of paper to utilize.
 There must be a way to fold legs out of it.